datalakehouse/docs/docs/products/opensearch/concepts/indices.rst

 The standard approach for index retention is to set the maximum number of indices to store, and once that number is exceeded, the oldest index is deleted.
 However, this has some limitations.
 For example, you might want to set the maximum to 5 for one type of index and 8 for another type.

-DLH for OpenSearch services give you the option to create `glob-style <https://en.wikipedia.org/wiki/Glob_(programming)>`_ patterns and set a unique maximum for each pattern.
+datalakehouse for OpenSearch services give you the option to create `glob-style <https://en.wikipedia.org/wiki/Glob_(programming)>`_ patterns and set a unique maximum for each pattern.

 Here are some examples of the patterns that you can use: